Tetsuo: The Iron Man: Plot

-After a young man inserts scrap metal into a self-inflicted wound on his thigh, he becomes a victim in a hit-and-run accident.
+After a young man (referred to in the credits as the 'metal fetishist') inserts scrap metal into a self-inflicted wound on his thigh, he becomes a victim in a hit-and-run accident.
 The driver, a typical salaryman, later finds a metallic thorn protruding from his cheek while shaving.
 On his way out to a subway station, he is attacked and chased by a woman who sprouts metallic tentacles.
 The salaryman later finds metallic scabs on his own skin.

 At home, the salaryman sleeps next to his girlfriend and has a dream in which he is sodomized by organic metal machinery.
 Waking up, he either imagines or discovers that metal is taking over his body.
 When he attempts to have sex with his girlfriend, his penis becomes a metallic drill, which leads him to lock himself away from his girlfriend.
 She approaches him saying she is not afraid of him, but he attacks her and, when he tries to sexually assault her with his transformed penis, she stabs him in the neck causing him to fall into unconsciousness.
 The salaryman regains consciousness sometime later to find his girlfriend has impaled herself on the drill, killing her.

-Meanwhile, the victim of the hit-and-run recalls memories in the form of looping videos, recalling the moment of the accident and a doctor who tells him they discovered metal in his brain.
-The victim realizes he has telepathic powers and reaches out to the salaryman and his girlfriend initially to menace them, but then to promise the salaryman a "new world of metal".
+Meanwhile, the metal fetishist recalls memories in the form of looping videos, recalling the moment of the accident and a doctor who tells him they discovered metal in his brain.
+The fetishist realizes he has telekinetic powers and reaches out to the salaryman and his girlfriend initially to menace them, but then to promise the salaryman a "new world of metal".

 The salaryman flees in a panic as a local tramp meets the victim and starts beating him.
-The salaryman and the victim eventually meet again, finding their entire bodies more metal than flesh.
-The victim's tone changes from anger to love and says he needs to merge with the salaryman as he is overcome with rust that is attacking his body.
-The two merge into a giant metallic monster and take to the streets of the city convinced they can mutate the entire world into metal.
+The salaryman and the fetishist eventually meet again, finding their entire bodies more metal than flesh.
+The fetishist's tone changes from anger to love and says he needs to merge with the salaryman as he is overcome with rust that is attacking his body.
+The two merge into a giant metallic monster where the salaryman feels powerful and the fetishist feels relaxed.
+They take to the streets of the city convinced they can mutate the entire world into metal, the salaryman out of vengeance whereas the fetishist for pleasure.